 These repairs are part of a core maintenance program for asset protection.
 Repairs will include staining siding and replacing windows, shingles, eaves trough, downspouts, exterior lighting, railings, and doors.
 As well the vestibule will be reconfigured to improve accessibility.
 This project excludes the new gymnasium expansion portion of the facility, since components associated with this newer addition are still in good condition.

 The system is expected to generate half of the power required for the Waste Management Centre, saving $19,000 each year.
-The return on the investment would take 11 years, and the project would be funded from the recycling reserve.
+The project will be funded from the recycling reserve.
 The system is expected to have a 30 year lifecycle before scheduled for replacement.

 Teepee Town Area Redevelopment Plan